PhoenixAthens/Learning-Perl5-By-Doing-It/Section1-BasicPerl/README.md

 # Understanding the Nitty-Gritty Details!
-> I've already mentioned a lot of this in the comments section but still!
+> I've already mentioned a lot of this in the code-comments but still!

 Q1:: How does this statement work in Perl? `open(INPUT,$fileName) or die("$fileName not found");`